European shares fall as China devalues, ZEW weakens

 agreement, which also eased pressure on sovereign borrowing

 costs.
-The deal could be worth up to 86 billion euros ($95
+The pact could be worth up to 86 billion euros ($95

 billion) in fresh loans for debt-ridden Greece.